 If you are a contractor and your are considering putting a bid in on a government project, it’s important that you know about public-private partnerships or P3’s.
 This model for funding public projects, especially ones involving infrastructure, is a hot button topic in many municipalities across the United States.
 In a P3 model, a private company or group of companies funds a public construction project.
 By doing this, the private entity takes on the financial risk of the project in exchange for a financial gain that the project may yield.
 The public entity provides the land and generally paves the way for the project to take place.

 The P3 method has been controversial in that it has seen high profile successes and failures and has been politicized due to the fact it involves public work.
-If you are a contractor considering a project involving a P3, we advise that your protect your interest by contacting the Orlando construction lawyers at Trent Cotney, P.A.
+If you are a contractor considering a project involving a P3, we advise that your protect your interest by contacting the Orlando construction lawyers at Cotney Construction Law.